 A new people come.

-Annuit coeptis meant, with a nod of the head, hence the endeavor — because you would not seek approval for a petty anything.
-The Latin does not require a Cesar for the head that nods.
-People who agree to follow the idea are good enough, as in democracy.
+Annuit coeptis meant, with a nod of the head, hence the cause.
+The word might be causes or endeavors too — because you would not seek approval for a petty any thing.
+The Latin does not require a Cesar for the head that nods, neither would Cicero’s veterans be of following here.
+The nod in the 10th Philippic is veteranorum nutu in the Latin original.

 He has refused to pass other Laws for the Accommodation of large Districts of People, unless those People would relinquish the Right of Representation in the Legislature, a Right inestimable to them, and formidable to Tyrants only.